rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 Water Heater Efficiency:

 Water Heater Efficiency is a single string containing the fuel, type, and in some cases, tank volume and efficiency.
-This is mapped to various specs using based on the options.tsv.
+This is mapped to various specs using based on the `options.tsv`.

 `water_heater_fuel` (str): Fuel type of the water heater.